 Drive Safely

 It is important to have an emergency preparedness kit in your home in the event you are unable to leave your home during severe weather conditions.
 Find out what items should be included in your emergency preparedness kit.
-Specific items for cold weather and snow should be included in your car as well, such as:- Extra gloves, hats and blankets
+Specific items for cold weather and snow should be included in your car as well, such as:

 Snow Removal Priorities in Pitt Meadows